Earn rewards for your everyday spending by being a part of one of Australia’s largest credit card rewards program.

 You can redeem your points for a number of different rewards, which we’ve outlined in detail below.

-Your CommBank Awards points can be spent exclusively in-store at Myer or Flight Centre.
+Your CommBank Awards points can be spent in-store at Myer or Flight Centre.
 These two partners offer Points Plus Pay, which allows you to make up for a points shortfall with cash when making a redemption.

 When making your purchase in-store at Myer, simply present your CommBank Awards credit cards at the register and request to pay with points.
 You may earn MYER one points on the redemption transaction too.